quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and "compatible", which allows saving the round trip but only applies when the versions are compatible (see {{compat}}).

-The client initiates a QUIC connection by choosing an original version and sending a first flight of QUIC packets with a long header to the server
+The client initiates a QUIC connection by choosing an Original Version and sending a first flight of QUIC packets with a long header to the server
 {{QUIC-INVARIANTS}}.
 The client's first flight includes Version Information (see
 {{vers-info}}), which will be used to optionally enable compatible version